SylviaNyamwathi/AWS_Math_Web_App/README.md

 ## 📌 Project Overview

-This repository contains the infrastructure and source code for a serverless math web app that allows users to:
+This repository contains the infrastructure and source code for a serverless **Math Web App** that allows users to:

-- Input two numbers
+- Enter a base number and an exponent
-- Choose a mathematical operation (addition, subtraction, multiplication, division)
+- Calculate the result of raising the base to the given power (e.g., 2^3 = 8)
-- View the result
+- View the result instantly in the browser
-- Store the result in DynamoDB for future retrieval
+- Store each calculation in DynamoDB for future reference

 ---